Back to the Outback: Plot

 Over the next few days, the animals are helped by many creatures of the USS on their way to the Outback, while Pretty Boy bonds more with the creatures.
-One night, Maddie sings a lullaby that she had sung at the park ago & was her only memory of her mother: she was washed out of the nest as an egg by a flood and after a perilous journey, was found on the road by Chaz.
+One night, Maddie sings a lullaby that she had sung at the park ago and was her only memory of her mother: she was washed out of the nest as an egg by a flood and after a perilous journey, was found on the road by Chaz.
 Pretty Boy reveals that he was also orphaned, with his mother being killed by a moving car.
 The next day, Pretty Boy finds a tree of koalas and leaves the other creatures.

 Maddie and the others reach the three mountains.
 Not long after they arrive, Chaz rounds up and captures Frank, Zoe, and Nigel.
 Chazzie runs into Maddie and is initially scared of her, but warms up to her upon seeing that she is just as scared as he is of her.
 Chaz captures Maddie as well and places the creatures in boxes in the back of a truck, but Chazzie sets Maddie free without his father looking.
 Maddie who broke down crying over losing her friends tries to get the animals of the land to help her rescue them, but they initially refused due to the fact none of them had ever left before.
 However, Pretty Boy, having found life with the other koalas not as great as he thought, returns.
 He cheers her up and asks her to go to the rescue.
 Using a fire truck, they catch up to the truck and break them out.
 When Maddie, Pretty Boy, and the other creatures save Chazzie from falling over the edge of a canyon, Chaz fully sees these creatures as heroes and decides to let them return to the wild.

-At the three mountains, they reunite with Jackie, who is revealed to be the head of the USS and had escaped by knowing a few tricks to do so & then ordered the USS that she had founded during her lifetime to help the group on their journey, and they all join their new life in the Outback.
+At the three mountains, they reunite with Jackie, who is revealed to be the head of the USS and had escaped by knowing a few tricks to do so and then ordered the USS that she had founded during her lifetime to help the group on their journey, and they all join their new life in the Outback.